Pupler/Uni-Gallery-Project/README.md

 Uni-Gallery is a simple and clean web gallery site designed to showcase images and structured content.
 It demonstrates the use of **external CSS** for styling text, lists, tables, and floating frames.

-## ⚙️ Features

-- Responsive and modern **gallery page**
-- About page with project description
-- Complex tables for structured content
-- Floating frame examples for layout styling
-- Fully styled using **external CSS**
-- Clean design and easy navigation

 ## 📂 Project Structure

 | File | Description |